Sustainable coffee, from Colombian farms to downtown Chicago

 However, it’s critical to ensure coffee farming is done sustainably, in a manner that will allow consumers to enjoy a daily brew for generations to come, because research shows the land suitable for farming is expected to be cut in half by 2050.
-That’s why McDonald’s has made a commitment to sustainably source 100 percent of our ground and whole bean coffee sustainably by 2020.
+That’s why McDonald’s has made a commitment to source 100 percent of our ground and whole bean coffee sustainably by 2020.
 This includes espresso-based drinks and coffee brewed at restaurants, as well as all coffee retail products.

 Through our work with suppliers and partners, we’re on track to meet that goal.
 However, sustainability can be a difficult concept to explain, particularly what changes look like in real life throughout the supply chain.
 To help consumers better understand what sustainability truly means, why it’s important, and how McDonald’s is supporting sustainable farming practices to help protect coffee from the impacts of climate change, the company recently created the McCafé Sustainable Coffee Journey – a one-day event featuring a replication of a South American coffee farm in downtown Chicago.

 On November, 29, McDonald’s invited consumers to come take a first-hand look at what sustainability means across the coffee supply chain with a walkthrough inside a climate-controlled dome, taking them from Arabica tree to cup.